ceo16/lumaca-setup/README.md

 ## ⚖ Licence

-RetroBat (c) Adrien Chalard and the RetroBat Team.
+Lumaca (c) Adrien Chalard and the Lumaca Team.

-RetroBat is a free and open source project.
+Lumaca is a free and open source project.
 It should not be used for commercial purposes.
 It is done by a team of enthusiasts in their free time mainly for fun.

-All the code written by the RetroBat Team, unless covered by a licence from an upstream project, is given under the [LGPL v3 licence](https://www.gnu.org/licenses/lgpl-3.0.html).
+All the code written by the Lumaca Team, unless covered by a licence from an upstream project, is given under the [LGPL v3 licence](https://www.gnu.org/licenses/lgpl-3.0.html).

-It is not allowed to sell RetroBat on a pre-installed machine or on any storage devices.
-RetroBat includes softwares which cannot be associated with any commercial activities.
+It is not allowed to sell Lumaca on a pre-installed machine or on any storage devices.
+Lumaca includes softwares which cannot be associated with any commercial activities.

-Shipping RetroBat with additional proprietary and copyrighted content is illegal, strictly forbidden and strongly discouraged by the RetroBat Team.
+Shipping Lumaca with additional proprietary and copyrighted content is illegal, strictly forbidden and strongly discouraged by the Lumaca Team.

-Otherwise, you can start a new project off RetroBat sources if you follow the same conditions.
+Otherwise, you can start a new project off Lumaca sources if you follow the same conditions.

-Finally, the license which concerns the entire RetroBat project as a work, in particular the written or graphic content broadcast on its various media, is conditioned by the terms of the [CC BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+Finally, the license which concerns the entire Lumaca project as a work, in particular the written or graphic content broadcast on its various media, is conditioned by the terms of the [CC BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 |<img src="https://www.gnu.org/graphics/gplv3-127x51.png" width="140" alt="gpl3licence" class="center">|<img src="https://upload.wikimedia.org/wikipedia/commons/thumb/1/12/Cc-by-nc-sa_icon.svg/180px-Cc-by-nc-sa_icon.svg.png" width="140" alt="cclicence" class="center">|
 |---|---|